Financial-Times/resilient-splunk-forwarder/runbooks/runbook.md

 # UPP - Resilient Splunk Forwarder

-Forwards logs cached in S3 to Splunk
+Resilient Splunk Forwarder is a utility service that reads logs stored in S3 buckets and forwards them to Splunk for indexing.

 ## Code